-Kerry Blue Terrier are also prone to suffer from the skin cyst problem.
+Kerry Blue Terrier is also prone to suffer from the skin cyst problem.
 Which develops lumps and bumps, usually epidermal cyst or sebaceous gland cyst.

 Dry eyes is another condition Kerry Blue Terrier suffer from.
-It is caused when the dog’s eye don’t produce enough tears to stay moist.
+It is caused when the dog’s eye doesn’t produce enough tears to stay moist.

 Price of Kerry Blue Terrier Puppies

 If you’re planning to get a Kerry Blue Terrier puppy then it will probably cost you from $400 – $600.

 The Kerry Blue Terrier will give birth to an average of 4-8 puppies at a time.

 Height: The male Kerry Blue Terrier will stand up to 46-51 cm tall.
 Whereas the female Kerry Blue Terrier is slightly shorter than male, standing up to 44-48 cm tall which relatively makes them the medium-sized breed.

 Weight: The average weight of the Kerry Blue Terrier is 33-40 pounds.